Mittwoch, 21. April 2021

 Drums: ?

-On May 30, Famá was spotted in Paris, sans Fresedo, singing at Chez Les Borgia on rue Laferrière.
-Lucienne Boyer, the famous French singer, sang in this cabaret regularly, and had visited Buenos Aires the previous October.
+On May 30 Ernesto Famá was spotted in Paris sans Fresedo, singing at Chez Les Borgia on rue Laferrière (walking distance from El Garron).
+The famous French singer Lucienne Boyer sang in this cabaret since April.
+She had visited Buenos Aires the previous October, and was said to be close friends with Gardel.
 Little else is known about Famá's whereabouts that Summer, he resurfaced in October singing for the Orquesta Típica Victor in Buenos Aires.

 Notes